fserb/canvas2D/spec/will-read-frequently.md

 };
 ```

-When the user sets `willReadFrequently` to true, the UA can optimize for read access, usually by not using the CPU for rendering.
+When the user sets `willReadFrequently` to true, the UA can optimize for read access, usually by not using the GPU for rendering.

 ### Open issues and questions